Smoke Bomb Safety Guide: How to Use Them Safely

 Step 4 — Confirm Ignition

-Smoke should begin within 1-3 seconds.
+Smoke should begin within 1–3 seconds.
 If nothing happens after 5 seconds, do not look down into the canister opening.
 Set the smoke bomb on the ground (non-flammable surface), step back at least 10 feet, and wait a full minute before approaching.
-At that point you can attempt a second ignition or dunk it in the water bucket and discard.
+Do not re-pull or attempt to open it — treat it as a misfire (see the disposal section below).

 Step 5 — During the Burn